PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 To adopt this setup, the following requirements must be met:

-- Each Refaster rule collection must match the naming convention `<RuleCollectionName>Templates.java`.
+- Each Refaster rule collection must match the naming convention `<RuleCollectionName>Rules.java`.
 - There is a test class with a (parameterized) test method that invokes `RefasterRuleCollection#validate` on the rule collection(s) to be validated.
-- For every rule collection there is an input file matching the naming convention `<RuleCollectionName>TemplatesTestInput.java`.
+- For every rule collection there is an input file matching the naming convention `<RuleCollectionName>RulesTestInput.java`.
-- For every rule collection there is an output file matching the naming convention `<RuleCollectionName>TemplatesTestOutput.java`.
+- For every rule collection there is an output file matching the naming convention `<RuleCollectionName>RulesTestOutput.java`.
 - For every Refaster rule in a collection, the associated input and output files must contain a method that validates the rules' behavior.
 The name of this method must be derived from the name of the Refaster rule it aims to validate, prefixed with `test` (i.e. `test<RefasterRuleClassName>`).
-- Each such method contains at least one expression that matches the `@BeforeTemplate` of the corresponding Refaster template.
+- Each such method contains at least one expression that matches the `@BeforeTemplate` of the corresponding Refaster rule.
 As a result, the output file must contain the same method with an updated expression, in accordance with the associated `@AfterTemplate`.
 - Such methods must not match any _other_ Refaster rules.

 An example directory structure for such a setup is as follows: